MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Improved support for invertible mouse cursors that straddle the image boundary.
 - Support for .RDPW files produced by the Azure Virtual Desktop web client.
 - Fixed an issue that caused the workspace subfolder to remain expanded even if you've collapsed the root folder.
 - Updates and enhancements to Teams redirection (only available in Azure Virtual Desktop scenarios).
+For more information, see [Teams on Azure Virtual Desktop](/azure/virtual-desktop/teams-on-avd).
 - Addressed reliability issues identified through crash reporting and feedback.

 ## Updates for version 10.7.0